esmero/archipelago-deployment/README.md

 # Archipelago Docker Deployment for Drupal 9

-**Updated:** May 16th 2021
+**Updated:** November 25th 2021

-This repository serves as bootstrap for a Archipelago 1.0.0-RC2 deployment via Docker using and provides this time many more options:
+This repository serves as bootstrap for a Archipelago 1.0.0-RC3 deployment via Docker using and provides this time many more options:

-- minio.io (latest) S3/Azure/Local/Remote alternative and also Gateway to many others.
+- minio.io (latest) S3/Azure/Local/Remote alternative with a new Console and also Gateway to many others.
-- Apache Solr 8.8.2 (or 7.5 if you go legacy) with the wizardly Solr OCR Highlight library [v0.5](https://github.com/dbmdz/solr-ocrhighlighting/releases/tag/0.5.0) build by the Developement Team at the [Bavarian State Library](https://github.com/dbmdz).
+- Apache Solr 8.8.2 (or 7.5 if you go legacy) with the wizardly Solr OCR Highlight library [v0.7.1](https://github.com/dbmdz/solr-ocrhighlighting/releases/tag/0.7.1) build by the Developement Team at the [Bavarian State Library](https://github.com/dbmdz).
 Thanks Johannes Baiter!
 - Mysql 8.0.22 (or Mysql 5.7 if you go legacy)
 - Ngnix 11
-- Custom PHP FPM 7.4 zuper-tunned for Drupal 8/9 (or 7.3 FPM if you go legacy) with WARC to WACZ processing and Composer 2.0
+- Custom PHP FPM 7.4 zuper-tunned for Drupal 8/9 with multi-arch (so M1 too) capabilities (or 7.3 FPM if you go legacy) with WARC to WACZ processing and Composer 2.0
 - Natural Language Processing via NPLWEB64
 - Cantaloupe 4.1.9 as IIIF Server with Video Frame extraction and PDF support
-- A Skeleton Project setup to run latest Version of Drupal (9.1.8) and strawberryfield modules & friends on 1.0.0-RC2
+- A Skeleton Project setup to run latest Version of Drupal (9.2.9) and strawberry field modules on 1.0.0-RC3 & friends on 0.2.0
 - Official *Drupal 9 ready* release again.
-D9.1 this time.
-Drupal 8 has its own branch to avoid cluttering this one too much.
-Look for 1.0.0-RC2
+D9.2.9 this time.
+Drupal 8 is not longer maintained and we have documented the upgrade path

 The skeleton project contains all the pieces needed to run a local deployment of a vanilla Archipelago including (*YES*!) content provided as optional feature from [archipelago-recyclables](https://github.com/esmero/archipelago-recyclables)

 # Starting from CERO

 This is the recommended, simplest way for this release.
-There are a too many, tons of fun new features, Metadata Displays, viewers, bug fixes (yes), webform elements and improvements!
-We include now W3C WebAnnotations capabilities provided by the great team behind https://recogito.github.io/annotorious/api-docs/osd-plugin/ (thanks Rainer Simon) and with complete integration in our UI and metadata backends.
+There are a too many, tons of fun new features, Metadata Displays, viewers, new JS libraries, better HUGE import capabilities, bug fixes (yes), webform elements and improvements!
+W3C WebAnnotations capabilities are even better now by the great team behind https://recogito.github.io/annotorious/api-docs/osd-plugin/ (thanks Rainer Simon) and with complete integration in our UI and metadata backends.
 Also [WACZ! and replay.web](https://github.com/webrecorder/replayweb.page) both fabulous developments by the Webrecorder team (thanks Ilya Kreymer and Emma Dickson).
 There is more.
 Release will have a full feature list.
 Promised.

 ## OSX: